-We’re delighted that the government is encouraging the use of these facilities for relatives and residents to meet in a safe way.
+We’re delighted that the government continues to encourage the use of these facilities for relatives and residents to meet in a safe way.

 Pre-booked in advance, our visiting rooms and pods include floor-to-ceiling windows, alongside other stringent infection control measures, that allow you to safely get ‘close’ to loved ones.
 Before and after each visit, our visiting rooms and pods are also thoroughly cleaned and sanitised to reduce the risk of infection.

-New visiting rooms are already available at Attleborough Grange (via the front entrance), Dewar Close (side entrance to Buddies Bungalow), Drayton Court (rear lounge), Fairfield (Fairfield Cottage), Mill Green (front conservatory), Westlands (side office) and Woodside Care Village (front bedroom).
+New visiting rooms are available at Attleborough Grange (via the front entrance), Castle Brook (rear garden) Dewar Close (side entrance to Buddies Bungalow), Drayton Court (rear lounge), Fairfield (Fairfield Cottage), Mill Green (front conservatory), Newlands (side entrance, opposite the kitchen), Westlands (side office) and Woodside Care Village (front bedroom).

-Specially constructed visiting pods - accessed via the garden - are being installed at Four Ways, The Limes, Sycamores and Drovers House, where temporary arrangements are already in place.
+Specially constructed visiting pods - accessed via the garden - have been installed at Four Ways, The Limes, Sycamores and Drovers House.

 Other ways to stay in touch